-- 4. Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
-Future Professionals may have their hair done on Mondays and Thursdays for Full-Time students and Thursdays for Part-Time students.
-To receive a service, all service guests must be assigned and seated.
-To receive a service, Future Professionals must do the following prior to starting the service: - a.
-Notify a Learning Leader. - b.
-Be scheduled off the books by a Front Desk member. - c.
-Pay for service supplies, including perms, tints, bleaches, rinses, conditioning, and treatments. - d.
-Personal services are considered rewards and scheduled for Future Professionals who are up to date with all practicals, exams, and clinic practical worksheets.
-School assignments and successful learning are the priority.
+- 1. Future Professionals must follow the procedures outlined on their Skill Cards when performing a guest service. - 2.
+Future Professionals may receive services Monday through Thursday for Full-Time Future Professionals and Thursdays for Part-Time Future Professionals.
+To receive a service, Future Professionals must do the following prior to starting the service: - Request the service from a Learning Leader - Be scheduled off the service books by a Learning Leader. - Complete required pre-service consultation with a Learning Leader. - Pay for service supplies including perms, color, lightener, rinses, conditioning, etc. - Personal services are considered rewards and scheduled for Future Professionals who are up to date with all projects, tests, and practical skill assessments.
+School assignments and successful learning are the priority. - 3.
+Future Professionals may not receive personal services outside of their program scope of practice during scheduled hours. - 4.
+Future Professionals may not start Future Professional services until a consultation with a Learning Leader has been completed as required.